saulocamposi/calculadorabitcoinv2/README.md

 #Process of development Calculators

+#To donate
+We really need your help to improve the http:www.calculadorabitcoin.com.br give us a donation, you can sugest new features,use our banner, and put public your donation, you can send a message for community.

 # Versão em Portugues
 Calculadora para converter bitcoins em BRL, vice-versa e conferir os principais indicadores de Bitcoin no Brasil